rtran015/GA-Iguana/README.md

       - After updating H:H, click H3 to verify URL works (a new tab will open and start a download).
 When this works, open all URLs to download all files.
 Highlight all cells, right click, open links.
 2b.
 Locate all files and put in separate folder

-<h2>3.
-Combine all spreadsheets with terminal or command prompt</h2>
+3. Combine all spreadsheets with terminal or command prompt